 What is a steering committee?

-Committee members are selected based on their stake in the project.
-In other words: A steering committee should represent your key stakeholders.
-The customer, the contractor and the departments most affected by your project.
+Committee members are selected based on their stake in the project, meaning a steering committee should represent the key stakeholders.

 Why do projects need steering?